Policies and Procedures

 Interim reports for all subjects will be available to view on JPams at the midpoint of each nine weeks.
 Viewing dates for Interims will be posted on the monthly school calendars via our website.

 Report cards will be sent home with students on the Thursday or Friday following the end of each 9 weeks grading period.
-Report cards will be mailed home upon the completion of the 4th
+Report cards will be mailed home upon the completion of the 4th 9 weeks grading period at the end of the school year.

 The office will have a master list of all students receiving interims/report cards throughout the year.